halomademeapc/GravyVrc.Summoner/README.md

 ## Installation

 ### Microsoft Store
-The easiest way to install summoner is via the Microsoft Store.
+The easiest way to install Summoner is via the Microsoft Store.
 [![Get it from the Microsoft Store](https://get.microsoft.com/images/en-US%20dark.svg)](https://apps.microsoft.com/store/detail/9PBSBFXXP0DF?launch=true&mode=mini)

 ### Manual Installation
-You can also head to the [releases](https://github.com/halomademeapc/GravyVrc.Summoner/releases) page and download the latest build from there.
-GitHub builds are self-signed so you will need to [import the certificate](https://www.advancedinstaller.com/install-test-certificate-from-msix.html) to install the app.
+You can also head to the [releases](https://github.com/halomademeapc/GravyVrc.Summoner/releases) page and download non-packaged builds for your platform from there.

 ## Usage
 ![image](https://github.com/halomademeapc/GravyVrc.Summoner/assets/5904472/d33a4426-c59e-4db3-a92a-810ef4432c75)